AB Tasty raises $40 million to optimize e-commerce user experience – TechCrunch

-AB Tasty has raised a new $40 million funding round led by Credit Mutuel Innovation with existing investors Korelya Capital, Omnes, Partech and XAnge also participating.
-Overall the startup has raised $64 million.
+AB Tasty has raised a new $40 million funding round led by Credit Mutuel Innovation, with existing investors Korelya Capital, Omnes, Partech and XAnge also participating.
+Overall, the startup has raised $64 million.

 The startup is focused on improving user experience on e-commerce platforms, travel portals, fashion websites and more.
-It lets you customize the message and the feature set of your application depending on the person you’re interacting with.
+It lets you customize the message and the feature set of your application depending on the person with whom you’re interacting.

-AB Tasty started the fundraising process at the end of last year and managed to close this funding round around the end of April.
+AB Tasty started the fundraising process at the end of last year and managed to close this funding round by the end of April.
 “We were supposed to close the round by the end of March and then coronavirus hit, which delayed the closing a bit,” co-founder and CEO Alix de Sagazan told me.
 But it seems like lockdowns didn’t derail the startup.

 At first, AB Tasty was a web analytics agency.
 In 2013, the company started working on a software-as-a-service product with a simple testing product — hence the name AB Tasty.
 But it evolved beyond that with a recommendation engine.